mikeagn/CEC2013/README.md

   help us to redesign and re-implement the required infrastructure in python.
 - We also thank Francesco Fracchia, for finding and correcting the fitness value accuracy for shubert function
+- Many thanks to Ali Ahrari, for finding and correcting a bug in the matlab implementation

 --------------------------------------------------------------------------------
 -- LICENSE